 The greatest commandment given to us is love; we are to love God with all our hearts and love our neighbors.
 This was our guiding principle as we set out to offer physical and emotional support to our church planters and their communities as they grappled with the...

 In the last week of January, TTI’s East and North Africa field leaders gathered in Nairobi for our annual Vision Week.
 We reflected on the successes and challenges from 2019 and shared our vision for 2020.
 One of the things spoken and prayed about was igniting a...

+Church planter Euloge teaching new believer Justin to read Scripture and pray.
 A few weeks into the COVID-19 pandemic, Cotonou, the capital of Benin, buzzed with activity.
-Soap and water stations were set up in front of businesses, and almost everyone wore a mask covering their mouth and nose.
-Most laborers worried about contracting the virus...
+Soap and water stations were set up in front of businesses, and almost everyone wore a mask...